NEMA connector: NEMA 5

 All NEMA 5 devices are three-wire grounding devices (hot–neutral–ground) rated for 125 V maximum, with the 5-15, 5-20 and 5-30 being grounded versions of the 1-15, 1-20 and 1-30, respectively.
 The addition is a 3/16 in diameter round or U-shaped ground pin, 1/8 in longer than the power blades (so the device is grounded before the power is connected) and located from them by 1/4 in edge-to-edge or 15/32 in center-to-center.

 Compared to the 5-15P plug, the 5-20P plug has the neutral blade rotated 90° and shifted so its inner edge is approximately 1/2 in from the hot blade.
 The 5-20R receptacle has a T-shaped neutral hole, to accept both 5-15P and 5-20P plugs.
 An acceptable alternative version of the 5-20R receptacle has a rectangular slot that will only accept 5-20P plugs.
 The 5-30 and 5-50 are physically larger, with 1 in between power pins; 5-30 also has an L-shaped neutral blade.
 These larger sizes are uncommon, as twist-locking plugs are generally used for high-current applications.

 The neutral blade on 5-15P plugs is not always wider than the line blade, since the ground pin enforces polarity.

 The Electrical Safety Foundation International has stated: "Never remove the ground pin (the third prong) to make a three-prong plug fit a two-prong outlet".
 In addition to the dangers of breaking a ground connection, removing the ground pin to make it fit a 1-15R receptacle or extension cord, may result in the live–neutral polarity being lost.

 The 5-15R and 5-20R are by far the most common electrical receptacle in North America in buildings built since the mid-twentieth century.
 It is usually installed in a duplex configuration; two receptacles may share a common circuit or may each be wired separately, sometimes to a switch.

 In 46 of the 50 United States and all of Canada, tamper-resistant receptacles are required in new residential construction as of November 2013.
 These prevent contact by objects like keys or paper clips inserted into the socket.
 This is accomplished by an interlocking mechanism that requires hot and neutral blades inserted simultaneously to release the small doors blocking the slots.
 The grounding slot is not blocked by a door.

-In stage lighting for film and theater, this connector is sometimes informally known as PBG (Parallel Blade with Ground), U-ground, Edison or Hubbell, the name of a common manufacturer.
-(The name "Hubbell" can be confusing as several different connectors share this name depending on the company, industry, and use.)
-In the motion picture and TV production industries, an extension cord that uses this type of connector (usually with 12 AWG or 10 AWG wire) is called a "stinger".
-Generally, lighting technicians use these extension cords to deliver power to lights rated at 2,000 watts or less.
+In stage lighting for film and theater, the 5-15R connector is sometimes informally known as PBG (Parallel Blade with Ground), U-ground, or Edison.
+In the motion picture and TV production industries, lighting technicians use extension cords with this connector, usually with 10-12 AWG wire, to deliver power to lights rated at 2,000 watts or less.